 - 1. Registered Nursing Program application - 2.
 HESI Admissions Exam - a.
 LPNs take the HESI LPN-ADN Entrance Exam Minimum score of 750 recommended - b.
-Paramedics take the HESI EMS-ADN Entrance Exam Minimum score of 650 recommended - 3.
+Paramedics take the HESI EMS-ADN Entrance Exam Minimum score of 650 recommended - c.
+Traditional RN students will take the HESI A2 Exam Minimum score if 75% recommended - 3.
 ACCUPLACER Next Generation Reading score of 252 or greater - 4.
 Completion of all prerequisite courses with a grade of "C" or higher - 5.
 Prerequisite courses in progress during the application period with a midterm grade of "C" or higher; conditional admission may be granted pending successful course completion with a final grade of "C" or higher - 6.
 A minimum cumulative GPA of 2.5 - 7.
-Proof of either LPN or EMT-P license
+Proof of either LPN or EMT-P license required for the LPN/Paramedic to RN program